Dhanya-krishnan2/full-stack-application-google-book-search/README.md

 ```
 ### The workflow of this app is given below
    This application is a full stack application the client folder consisting of many file and which is divided in to components, api, and pages.
+In the api folder there is a file called index.js which contains the npm package called 'axios' and it is resposible for the routing and google api.
+In the components folder there is many other folder named  BookWrapper, Form, NavBar, NoResult, SavedBook wrapper, SearchResults, SearchWrapper etc. Each of having files named index.js and style.css.